callstack/linaria/docs/API.md

 // other – returns the rest of styles
 ```

-This will only detect critical CSS based on class names, so if you have any other type of selectors, they'll get added to the critical CSS.
+This will only detect critical CSS based on class names.
+If you have any other
+type of selectors, they'll get added to the critical CSS.

-Also note that extracting critical CSS this way will change the order of class names.
+Also note that extracting critical CSS this way will change the order of class
+names.
 It's not a problem if you're primarily using Linaria for styling.
+However
-However if you're using a third party framework which imports its own CSS, then it's not recommended to use this helper on the extracted CSS.
+if you're using a third party framework which imports its own CSS, then it's not
+recommended to use this helper on the extracted CSS.